 While Nepean Bay Conservation Park currently consists of dense native vegetation with little direct visitor access, there is potential for the park to expand to adjacent Crown land, where additional camping spaces and visitor facilities may be developed as part of a longer term opportunity.
+Importantly, the driver for exploring expanding Nepean Bay Conservation Park is primarily protection of environmental values from degradation, which currently occurs through unregulated camping and visitor access to the adjacent Crown land.
+Any expansion of the park estate to incorporate this Crown land, or work to develop more formalised camping in this area, should only occur following more detailed consultation with adjacent landholders, including adjacent heritage agreement holders.
 Besides Lashmar Conservation Park and potential future opportunities in Nepean Bay Conservation Park, camping is not generally permitted in other parks in eastern Kangaroo Island.